-Somerset.
+The surname Lawell was first found in Somerset.
 Robert, Lord of Breherval and Yvery in Normandy is regarded as the progenitor of this family.
 His father was Eudes, sovereign Duke of Brittany.
 His is listed in the Roll of Battle Abbey and received from the Conqueror a grant of the Lordships of Kary and Harpetre, in the county of Somerset.
 He eventually returned to his native Duchy and died a monk in the abbey of Bec, leaving three sons.
 The eldest, one Ascelin Gouel de Perceval succeeded his father as Lord of Breherval.
 As a violent man, he acquired the surname "Lupus."
 In turn his son was surnamed "Lupellus," or little wolf which was softened to "luvel."
 He had five sons; one of which was Henry, ancestor of Lords Lovel of Kary.

-Another 211 words (15 lines of text) covering the years 1454, 1487, 1483, 1631 and 1713 are included under the topic Early lawell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Lawell research.
+Another 106 words (8 lines of text) covering the years 1454, 1487, 1483, 1631 and 1713 are included under the topic Early Lawell History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Lovell, Lowell, Lovel, Leavell, Lowles and others.